aataraxiaa/ScalingCarousel/README.md

 [![License](https://img.shields.io/cocoapods/l/ScalingCarousel.svg?style=flat)](http://cocoapods.org/pods/ScalingCarousel)
 [![Platform](https://img.shields.io/cocoapods/p/ScalingCarousel.svg?style=flat)](http://cocoapods.org/pods/ScalingCarousel)

+ScalingCarousel provides a simple carousel-style collection view.
+It takes care of cell presentation, scaling each cell as the collection view is scrolled.

+It is used in Bikey to present bike station information.

+## Usage

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 9

 ## Installation